Human remains found in yard of missing Disney worker

 ORLANDO, Fla.
-(AP) — Authorities have uncovered human remains in the backyard of a Disney worker who has been missing since 2015.
+(AP) — Authorities have uncovered human remains under concrete in the backyard of a Disney worker who disappeared in 2015.

-Officials went to check on Michael Shaver, who worked as a monorail mechanic, at his central Florida home on Feb.
-16. His 35-year-old wife Laurie Shaver said she hadn’t heard from him since 2015 and allowed investigators to search the home.
+Michael Shaver has been missing for three years.
+Authorities went to the monorail mechanic’s home on Feb.
+16 and his 35-year-old wife Laurie Shaver allowed investigators to search the home.
+It’s not clear what prompted authorities to visit the home and search it.

 Most Read Nation & World Stories